 The sheet mask itself is on the thicker side, and you can tell the material is cheap because it rips very easily, so be careful when applying it.
 It does feel very soft on the skin, and the fit isn’t bad either.

-As with most firsts, few are actually enjoyable or memorable.
-While I love rice-based ingredients, this mask failed to live up to its claim and I really didn't like the stickiness afterwards.
-The price is reasonable, but only if you're in Japan.
-There are so many better sheets masks out there for dehydrated skin that are more affordable and accessible, so this is definitely a no-thanks-bye product for me.
+There are so many better sheets masks out there for dehydrated skin that are just as affordable and accessible, so this is definitely a no-thanks-bye product for me.